Search number: | 007813850 (since the site opened, on Yom Kippur eve, Oct 12 2005) |

 –587.13+ | Thomas Moore: Irish Melodies: song Song of the Battle-Eve: (begins) 'To-morrow, Comrade, we' [air: Cruiskeen Lawn] |

-–587.13+ | Anglo-Irish cruiskeen lawn: little full jug (from Irish crúiscín lán) |
+–587.13+ | Anglo-Irish cruiskeen lawn: a full little jug (of whiskey) |

 587.14 | loan to our allhallowed king, the pitchur that he's turned to |

-–587.14+ | VI.B.2.118b (g): 'hallowed King' |
+–587.14+ | VI.B.2.118b (g): 'hallowed king' |

-–587.14+ | Fitzpatrick: Ireland and the Making of Britain 276: 'Dunstan, the first Englishman meriting the name of statesman... had Eadgar hallowed king at the ancient West Welsh royal city of Bath' |
+–587.14+ | Fitzpatrick: Ireland and the Making of Britain 276: 'Dunstan, the first Englishman meriting the name of statesman...
+He was himself first an abbot of the old Brito-Irish monastery of Glastonbury... and he had Eadgar hallowed king at the ancient West Welsh royal city of Bath' (Archaic hallow: to consecrate a person to a special office, e.g. as a king) |

 –587.14+ | proverb The pitcher will go to the well once too often: a period of good luck will eventually end (inevitable reversal of fortune) |